• Skip to primary navigation

 How to use Chromecast to stream music to dumb speakers (as Chromecast Audio does)?

-Of course, this may require additional setup and one additional gadget (a few bucks) unless your speaker or AV support HDMI input.
+Of course, this may require additional setup and one additional gadget (a few bucks) unless your speaker or AV supports HDMI input.

 This Chromecast guide explains why you may consider using Chromecast to stream music to dumb speakers and how to set up the system so that you can continue streaming music to the speakers and AV systems without Chromecast Audio.

 Update: the latest Chromecast 2020 (Chromecast with Google TV; Chromecast 4th Gen) merges Chromecast, Chromecast Ultra, and Android TV.
-There is no successor for Chromecast Audio
+There is no successor to Chromecast Audio.
+The Android TV OS enables some useful features, e.g., accessing Google Play Store, enabling developer options, and sideloading apps.
+The voice remote also added new ways to control the Chromecast with Google TV.

 Table of Contents hide